 The new Hyundai Verna 2018 is available with three engine options – 1.4-litre petrol manual, and 1.6-litre petrol and diesel engines in both manual and automatic versions.

 The Hyundai Verna 2018 comes equipped with several new technologically advanced features that bring it on par with rivals.
 Within few months of its arrival, the new Verna became one of the best-selling cars in its segment giving tough competition to its arch rivals – Honda City and Maruti Suzuki Ciaz.
-Since its launch, the Verna received over 30,000 bookings and 2,00,000 enquiries in India and over 10,500 units of export order from global markets.
 The new-generation Verna bagged the most prestigious award of the Indian automobile industry – ICOTY (Indian Car Of The Year) 2018.
 The sedan took away the crown from the top three finalists – Tata Nexon, New Maruti Dzire and Jeep Compass.
 Continue Reading…

 -Standard ABS with EBD

 -Side & Curtain airbags

 -7.0-inch infotainment system

 |Variant||Price (ex-showroom, Delhi)|